Gradient-based optimization of 3D MHD equilibria: Optimization demonstrations

 as described in \citep{Antonsen2019}.
 We present a benchmark problem in Appendix \ref{app:target_iota} to demonstrate that the gradient-based optimizer can converge to a known minimum of an objective involving $f_{\iota}$ in a 2D space.

 While the VMEC code assumes nested surfaces such that the magnetic field is integrable, the solution to Laplace's equation with the prescribed boundary $S_P$ will not generally have continuously nested surfaces.
 We can, however, aim to obtain a vacuum field with a value of the rotational transform that improves the integrability of the ``real'' vacuum field.
-(Note that while we can generally run VMEC with prescribed $\iota(\psi)$ rather than $I_T(\psi)$, it will not generally be a vacuum field.)
+(Note that while we can run VMEC with prescribed $\iota(\psi)$ rather than $I_T(\psi)$, it will not generally be a vacuum field.)
 We choose $\iota_{\text{target}}$ to be the ``most irrational'' noble between $p/q = 0/1$ and $p'/q'=1/2$ \citep{Greene1986},

 where $\gamma = (\sqrt{5} + 1)/2$ is the golden mean.
 This is a noble irrational, indicating that its path in the Farey tree is eventually alternating.
 At a given level in the Farey tree, the path that changes direction is said to be ``most irrational'' if a cantorus with this rotation number has the smallest flux of field line trajectories \citep{Meiss1992}.
 Thus the value of $\iota_{\text{target}}$ is chosen to have the smallest flux for rotation numbers between $p/q = 0/1$ and $p'/q' = 1/2$.
 According to the KAM theorem, invariant circles with sufficiently irrational frequencies persist under small perturbations.
 Thus choosing such a value for the rotational transform is likely to result in a large volume of magnetic surfaces.
+We remark that moderate shear may be desirable for certain stellarator design studies.
+Our adjoint formalism is quite flexible, and the choice of $\iota_{\text{target}}$ could be modified accordingly.

 We define our objective function to be,

 where $\lambda_{\mathcal{S}} = \lambda_{R} = 10^3$, $R_{\text{min}} = \mathcal{R} = 0.2$ m, and $w_R = w_{\mathcal{S}} = 10^{-2}$.
 We begin with a surface given by a rotating ellipse with a non-planar axis,